vives-projectwerk-2-2020/back-end/README.md

 ## Routes for MariaDB

-`Sensors` and `Users` are stored in a MariaDB database and can be accessed using the GET and POST requests found beneath.
+`Sensors` and `Users` are stored in a MariaDB database and can be managed with the information provided in this chapter.

 ### Sensors